isralduke/thatbook/18-job.md

 > ‘Where now is the nobleman’s house,
 > and where are the tents in which the wicked lived?’
 > <a name="21:29">21:29</a> Have you never questioned those who travel the roads?
-> Do you not recognize their accounts—
+> Do you not recognize their accounts —
 > <a name="21:30">21:30</a> that the evil man is spared
 > from the day of his misfortune,
 > that he is delivered